youngnick/cilium/Documentation/network/servicemesh/ingress.rst

 will be copied from an Ingress object to the generated LoadBalancer service objects.

-This setting is controlled by the ``ingress-lb-annotation-prefixes`` config item for Cilium's operator, and can be configured in Cilium's Helm ``values.yaml`` using the ``ingressController.ingressLBAnnotationPrefixes`` setting.
+This setting is controlled by the Cilium Operator's ``ingress-lb-annotation-prefixes`` config flag, and can be configured in Cilium's Helm ``values.yaml`` using the ``ingressController.ingressLBAnnotationPrefixes`` setting.

 Please refer to the `Kubernetes documentation <https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer>`_